Previous dayJanuary 29, 2026Next day

 3.1 km---✓ ReviewedUSGS →

-On January 29, 2026 at 21:31 UTC, a magnitude 2.1 earthquake struck 13 km S of Volcano, Hawaii.
-It arrived roughly 16 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+January 29, 2026 brought a magnitude 2.1 earthquake 13 km S of Volcano, Hawaii, logged at 21:31 UTC.
+Coming 16 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 3.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.318°, -155.220°.
+Coordinates: 19.318°, -155.220°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29